visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 If the value is a `1`, it is an R-Z mesh.
 If the value is a `2`, it is a Z-R mesh.

-Here is an example of specifyint the mesh coordinate type.
+Here is an example of specifying the mesh coordinate type.

 .. literalinclude:: data_examples/extra_metadata.vtk
    :lines: 6-7